-I then moved to Nova Scotia, Canada, while completing my Master's degree in Anthrozoology at Canisius College.
+I moved to Nova Scotia, Canada, in 2016 while completing my Master's degree in Anthrozoology at Canisius College.
 This is where the Merit Dog Project first came to fruition (formerly Merit Professional Dog Training and Behaviour Consultation).
-The name change encompasses more than just behaviour consultations, but also my extensive dog related research, seminars and writing related work.
+The name change embraces my extensive dog related research, seminars, mentorships, and writing related work.

-I moved to New Zealand in 2018 where I am completed my PhD at the University of Canterbury as a part of the New Zealand Centre for Human Animal Studies.
-My research focuses on the human-dog relationship, humane training and the concepts surrounding canine consent.
-My research agenda examines a dog-centric approach to including dogs in research.
+I moved to New Zealand in 2018 where I have since completed my PhD at the University of Canterbury as a part of the New Zealand Centre for Human Animal Studies.
+My research primarily focuses on the human-dog relationship, humane training and the ethical components of canine consent.
+I continue to work independently and collaboratively in the field.

-In addition to my academics and behaviour consultation work, I am the Education Initiative Lead and Science Content Editor for the IAABC, creating and supporting animal behaviour related educational material for members, certificants and the general public.
-I also work as the Animal Training and Behaviour Accreditation Manager at Companion Animals NZ.
+In addition to my academics and behaviour consultation work, I am the Science Content Editor for the IAABC Foundation, creating and supporting animal behaviour related educational material for members and certificants and editing the IAABC Foundation Journal.
+I also teach a few flagship courses available online through the IAABC Foundation.

 - Certified Dog Behavior Consultant (IAABC)

 - Certified Professional Dog Trainer (CCPDT)

 - Accredited Dog Trainer (IAABC)

 - Pg.
 Dip. in Animal Welfare